icligo/documentation/docs/index.md

 Response DTO: [**ConfirmPaymentResponse**](ConfirmPaymentResponse.md)

-> [!TIP]
+!!! tip

-> Although the response includes a `list` of `CaptureDetail` objects, currently only a single capture is allowed.
+    Although the response includes a `list` of `CaptureDetail` objects, currently only a single capture is allowed.
 Therefore, you can expect the list to always contain just one element.

 <details>
   <summary>Response Example</summary>